Kyaukphyu: Oil pipeline

 In December 2008, China and Burma signed a deal to construct an oil pipeline at Kyaukphyu.
 On 30 November 2010, the China Development Bank and Myanmar Foreign Investment Bank signed a $2.4 billion loan deal to construct the 660 mi pipeline from Kyaukphyu to Kunming in Yunnan province, China.
 The pipeline is expected to be completed in 2015 and capable of transporting 400,000 barrels of oil per day.
 These construction projects will allow China to directly obtain oil and gas from the Middle East (via the port terminal at Kyaukphyu), thereby avoiding shipping through the Malacca Straits.
+The oil pipeline was completed in August 2014.